jcurran0201/Intrusion-Detection-Sytem/README.md

 An end-to-end machine learning pipeline for network intrusion detection, built on flow-level traffic features and integrated with an Elastic SIEM stack for alert visualization.
 The project takes raw packet captures through feature extraction, classification, and alert triage — the same shape as a real detection engineering pipeline, built at portfolio scale.

-This project is paired with a companion MS thesis, *ML-Based Intrusion Detection for Cloud-Hosted Financial Transaction Systems*, which explores the same problem space in more depth.

 ---

 ## Architecture